 On the other hand, continuously having such negative feelings, thinking, and discernment on almost everything is unhealthy.
 Unnecessary and repetitive negative thinking causes us many health problems in the long run, like chronic stress, depression, or even dementia.

 Accordingly, it is helpful for us to always see the good in everything.
 Yes!
 I completely agree- it can be difficult, painful, unfair, and unpleasant to see the good in everything.
 Especially when we are experiencing professional burnout or a family loss due to an unexpected illness, accident, killing, financial disaster, business loss, and other factors.

 Helpful Read: How to Achieve a Life of True Comfort and Happiness?, Grief with Graceful Acceptance, Best Ways to Strengthen Your Soul, How to Speed Up Your Growth, How to Forgive Someone Who Owes You Money, 30 Things You Should Get Rid of Right Now, 5 Awesome Self-Cares to Fight Anxiety

 Story#1 – Seeing the Good in Death.

 I was only 12 years old when my mom died.
-I saw her took her last breathe in the arms of my father with my bare eyes.
+I saw her take her last breath in my father’s arms with my bare eyes.
 I didn’t understand why I had to experience growing up without a mom.
 She was severely sick and bedridden for five years before she died.
-My father, mother and I had to endure physical, emotional, and mental sufferings because of such a terrible experience.
+My father, mother and I had to endure physical, emotional, and mental suffering because of such a terrible experience.